GIS-Halmstad/audioguide/README.md

 - Android: Chrome 89 or later, Firefox 89 or later
 - iOS 15 or later

+## Internationalization (i18n)

+The Audioguide App uses [i18next](https://www.i18next.com/) for internationalization.
+This means that all the text in the app, including the user interface and the guides, can be translated into different languages.

+The translation files for the app itself are stored in the `public/locales` folder.

+For the guides, the translations are stored in the same table as the geometries.
+Since we don't want to duplicate the geometries, we store the translations in separate columns for each language, with the column name being the language code (e.g. "en" for English or "sv" for Swedish - refer to ISO 639 for more language codes).

 ## Configuring the guides

 The Audioguide App comes without built-in audio guides.
 You must provide the geometries, photos, audio files, optional videos to the app.
 The geospatial data for your audio guides can be sourced from two options: